 “We’ll give you the two capes you want from the jail.
 With stipulations.”

 “Which are?”
-Bitter Pill asked.
+Bluestocking asked.
 She looked pissed, by the way she set her mouth and folded her arms.
 Or was it resting bitch face?

 Oh.
 There’d been a woman at my rehab who’d given me dirty looks.
 So that was the answer to my little mystery.